StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 These can show up in [Reader Correspondence Q&As](/questions-and-answers/reader-correspondence/).

 The phrase ["post hoc"](https://www.merriam-webster.com/dictionary/post%20hoc) essentially means "after the fact."
-The problem with updating writing from past exchanges transparently is that the reader is never made aware that changes were made since the exchange (so the posting party could unfairly rewrite the history of what was actually said -- or something along those lines).
+The problem with updating writing from past exchanges transparently is that the reader is never made aware that changes were made since the exchange (so the posting party could unfairly rewrite the history of what was actually said---or something along those lines).
 But as long as I clearly set apart all information added to the initial conversation in post hoc notes, then no one can get the wrong idea about things.

 Some notes may be added in-line [**Post hoc note**: this is an in-line note], while others may be too long for this, so that they are instead contained in these set-apart sections.